maxlebedev/maleficer/README.md

             + If you use off cooldown B times, then you accumulate 1 burnout
             + and that takes B * CD to clear
     - Some sort of Storm/Combo mechanic would be really cool
-    - In caves, NPCs shouldn't spawn too close to player
     - Check for more places that benefit from ecs.Query.where
     - Doors via conditional blocking
     - mageblight: a curse that harms player when they don't progress the game
         * probably when they spend N turns without killing an enemy
         * escalates in damage
     - prefabs for BDP map
-    - drunken walk map for caves
     - X/TAB to examine, target mode without casting spell
         * This gives us a good reason to decouple target from spell
         * Are we fine printing only one desc if the spell's aoe covers more?